Interview: Rachel Darwin, Bath Children’s Novel Award 2021 winner

 My friends and family know how much of my heart is in this book and I hope that comes across to all who read it.
 I’m so lucky to have such wonderful, supportive people in my life.

-The Doll’s House Mouse may be the first children’s book I’ve written, but I wrote two adult novels before it, neither of which were picked up by publishers.
-As heartbreaking as those rejections were at the time, I’m so thankful for them now.
-Unlike with the adult books, I enjoyed every second of writing The Doll’s House Mouse and after one chapter I realised I had finally found the thing I wanted to do for the rest of my life.
+Shortly after graduating in 2020, I wrote the first chapter of The Doll’s House Mouse and realised I had found the thing I wanted to do for the rest of my life.
 In late October, halfway through the first big edit, I promised myself I would enter the manuscript for the Bath Children’s Novel Award if I tidied it up enough before the deadline in late November.

 Award judge Sam Copeland said “The Doll’s House Mouse feels like a classic; sweet, funny, tender, moving and brilliantly written – I really fell for this gorgeous story.”
 How did it feel to read his comments?